lordofda/rpiscripts/README.md

 # rpiscripts
 Various small bits and pieces for raspberrypi

-Use, don't hate.
+Use at own risk, don't hate - tell me how to improve.
 I am not a professional coder and it is just easier to have my scripts on git